jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 As a result, we're perhaps facing an extinction event.
 A time so bad nobody wins.
 Instead of healing our technological ecosystem, we go in circles, fighting over policies as if they were scriptures.
 All the while, we need the progressive-minded to find the neglected niches and invent solutions, and the conservative-minded to build the means to mass-produce them.

 We don't know how.
 We're not supposed to.
 No one has built a working ecosystem using Internet Age tools.
 Caesar bridged the Rhine to frighten the Germans—twice.
-We are those Germans now, at the river's edge, and someone has to cross and reimagine a new giving tree with the tools we have.
+We are those Germans now, at the river's edge, and like grazers needing to find new fertilze soil, someone has to cross the dangerous waters and plant a new giving tree with the tools we have.

-It's hard.
+Reimaginig society is hard.
 It's full of failure, natural and artificial, because no one has been here before.

 Plants venture into new territories.
 Ants rebuild non-stop.
 Working folks learn new tools all the time.
-Of course we can fix our world—the open-source makers have already evolved free tools for anyone to use.
+Of course we can fix our world—the open-source makers have already evolved so many wondrous free tools for anyone to get started.
 That's the fertile soil in which you can grow.

-Adapting to a new gameboard is where life lives.
+After all, adapting to a new gameboard is where life lives.

 Yet instead of crossing today, many demand others keep using the dying tools they depend on.
-Charles, looking for the words that'll make someone call him king.
-Soviet clerks, sure their slogans feed society.
-Each an example of artificial selection at its worst—making up a story to justify strangling the better tool so the old one survives just a little while longer.
+Charles, looking for the words that'll make someone call him king; Soviet clerks, sure their slogans feed society.
+Each an example of artificial selection at its worst—making up a story to justify strangling the better tool so the old one survives just a little while longer even if entropy catches up to those on dying soil.

-We feel the pain of being mammoths because we don't know how to embrace starting over.
-If an astronaut can give up walking on the Moon, if we decry Charles, Auld, and so many others for being so obstinate, then the rest of us can be honest that each job and title we have is connected to a toolset, with a lifecycle, and when our tools age it's perhaps time to pass the torch.
+Human civilization so often feels the pain of being mammoths because we don't know how to embrace starting over.
+If an astronaut can give up walking on the Moon, if we decry Charles, Auld, and so many others for being so obstinate, we have enough history at our backs today for the us to be honest that each job and title we have is connected to a toolset, with a lifecycle, and when our tools age it's perhaps time to pass the torch.

-You don't have to do this alone.
-Every person can contribute by tending the problems in their own niche.
-From the scientist to the farmer, the executive to the family in the woods, we just have to heal our environment faster.
-Healthy ecosystems need all types.
-And they follow simple rules to great effect.
-So can we.
+You don't have transform society by yourself.
+Per nature, person contributes best by better harvesting energy in their own niche.
+From the scientist to the farmer, the executive to the family in the woods, we just have to heal our local environment faster.
+And healthy ecosystems need all types, from body sizes to abilities, interests and motivations, so there's no need to wait on anyone else.

+Especially since ecosystems thrive when members follow this simple rule.

-This book isn't meant to redefine politics or economics.
-Those come later, in Mixed Ideological Politics and Bumblebee Economics, and get far more detailed on how to institute the Internet Age.
+This book isn't meant to modernize politics or economics.
+Those come later, in Mixed Ideological Politics and Bumblebee Economics, which get far more detailed on how to cross into the Internet Age.
 I released this one first, because any modern political or economic system requires you to accept everyone's technological identity as primary.
 Only then is it easy to see no one can play the game for you.
 It's a natural law.

 This is the best book I could write to show it to you.
 You exist in a unique moment in time and space.
 It came with certain beliefs and culture, and a struggling technomass and biomass.
 A new identity makes improving our future comprehensible—as much as washing your hands or irrigating a field.
-Make many adaptations.
+Convert energy into many adaptations.
 Keep only the ones that fix things faster.
 Speciate technology to local needs.
 Move.
 Build.
 Repeat.

 In short, cure the bell.